sesteva/megarepo/README.md

 - It will also generate an E2E project using Cypress
 - It will update rush.json to include the new app and the E2E project.

-Once it is done, please run `rush update` to install all
+Once it is done, please run `rush update` to install all deps.
-TODO: generate E2E app

 ## Create a new sapper app